 Preliminary Design Stage (Alternative Methods (Designs)) Encroachment upon waste disposal sites and contaminated property Remediate contaminated property as necessary; and Minimize encroachment through design measures (e.g., alignment shift).
 Contamination of groundwater See Groundwater.
 Contamination of surface waters See Surface Water.
-Contamination of ROW from waste disposal sites or contaminated properties Design drainage measures to prevent landfill leachate from mixing with Highway drainage; Design measures to prevent waste material from impacting/entering the ROW; Design measures to prevent construction activities from impacting site, or contacting contaminated areas; and For combustible gas, design measures to prevent explosive build-up in confined spaces on ROW.
+Contamination of right-of-way from waste disposal sites or contaminated properties Design drainage measures to prevent landfill leachate from mixing with Highway drainage; Design measures to prevent waste material from impacting/entering the right-of-way; Design measures to prevent construction activities from impacting site, or contacting contaminated areas; and For combustible gas, design measures to prevent explosive build-up in confined spaces on right-of-way.
 Release of asbestos or lead into the air/environment Controlled removal of asbestos/lead-containing materials; and Proper handling and disposal of asbestos/lead waste.
-Generation of excess materials (e.g., earth, concrete, asphalt, or natural wood) from the ROW.
+Generation of excess materials (e.g., earth, concrete, asphalt, or natural wood) from the right-of-way.
 Incorporate/re-use excess materials into the design where possible and applicable.